onsala-space-observatory/UVMultiFit/INSTALL.md

 ### CASA

-These instructions assume you have a `casa` version 5.x installed, either the normal release or with the ALMA and/or VLA pipeline included.
-The instructions below use an installation of `casa-pipeline-release-5.6.1-8.el7` (ALMA pipeline) as an example.
-Earlier versions (4.x) are neither tested nor supported.
+These instructions assume you have a `casa` version 6.x installed, either the normal release or with the ALMA and/or VLA pipeline included.
+The instructions below use an installation of `casa-pipeline-release-6.1.2-7-pipeline-2020.1.0.36` (ALMA pipeline) as an example.

 **Find out, where `casa` is installed** on your computer as you will need this information during the installation of `UVMultiFit`.